Skip to main content

 */

-Versions of the default value processors using the newer fn(rule, options) signature as well as the legacy signature are available for all query language formats except "jsonlogic" (use ruleProcessor instead).
+Default value processors using the legacy signature are available for some query language formats.

 Quote field names

 Some database engines wrap field names in backticks (`) or square brackets ([]).
-This can be configured with the quoteFieldNamesWith option which can be assigned a string or an array of two strings.
+Configure this with the quoteFieldNamesWith option (string or array of two strings).

 formatQuery(query, { format: 'sql', quoteFieldNamesWith: '`' });